Geraldo Perdomo Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in the league.

-- The Braves' 3.78 team ERA ranks third among all MLB pitching staffs.
+- The Braves have the fourth-ranked team ERA across all MLB pitching staffs (3.80).

-- Braves pitchers combine to allow the third-fewest home runs in baseball (99 total, 1.1 per game).
+- The Braves allow the third-fewest home runs in baseball (99 total, 1.1 per game).

-- His most recent appearance was on Friday against the Chicago White Sox, when the right-hander tossed seven scoreless innings while giving up three hits.
+- His last time out came on Saturday against the Chicago White Sox, when the righty threw six innings, surrendering five earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.